Degree and Certification

 - Sixteen hours in a language arts classroom (if available) tutoring and working with students in small groups under teacher supervision, and supervising and interacting with small groups and individual students.

 - Twenty hours in a service-learning environment serving in community organizations (e.g., Big Brothers Big Sisters, Granny’s House).

 Phase II: Junior Year – First Semester Senior year

 You must apply for admittance into Phase II in the spring of your sophomore year.
-Enrollment space is capped at approximately 25 students.
 For more information about the application process, please consult your adviser.